 As a result, then BNIA board member Ally O’Grady suggested we form an organized emergency program, and the First Response Team was born.
 The idea is a lot like fire response in our archipelago.
 We are our own custodians, at least for initial response, because we can’t rely on traditional emergency services to reach us promptly, if at all.

-Once on site, the First Responder team stabilizes the victim and takes them to the mainland to meet the ambulance.
+Once on site, the first responders stabilize the victim and take them to the mainland to meet the ambulance.
 In all cases so far, this has been accomplished in less than an hour.

 For a fire emergency, see this page.